PPC IN THE PAST

 PRACTICAL PPC EXAMPLE

-As a practical example — and one that you are likely familiar with — is advertising a lead magnet or some informational content to find prospects interested in your general product or service.
+A practical example — and one that you are likely familiar with — is advertising a lead magnet or some informational content to find prospects interested in your general product or service.
 Depending upon what you are selling, you might choose a lower-cost PPC strategy such as YouTube ads or Display ads targeted to an appropriate demographic to find prospects who are in an exploratory process.
 A tried and true goal here would be to get them onto your email list so you can build a relationship with them by providing value to them related to their purchase journey.

-But regardless of whether they opt-in to your email list or not, you can use PPC retargeting ads to get in front of them again as many times as necessary to solicit their further interest.
+But regardless of whether they opt-in to your email list or not, you can use PPC remarketing ads to get in front of them again as many times as necessary to solicit their further interest.
 And if they’ve already learned something about your business, then they’ve already graduated from being a cold prospect to a warmer prospect.

 Whether your average prospect needs to see your brand 3 times or 10 times or even more before they consider your brand relevant and on their radar screen for a purchase decision, you will find your “Buy Now” offers will be more meaningful at that point then if they hadn’t touched your brand at all.